User Data Definitions

 A user also has the option to predefine values a user data field can contain using a dictionary.
 To do this, simply check the “Dictionary” box next to the user data variable created.
 The Dictionary check box is greyed out except for String variables.
 It provides the means to indicate that the variable must be chosen from a finite set of possible strings (analogous to a validation list in Excel).

-A common Example of this is using a String data tag to attribute a Reserve Category to specific wells:
+A common example of this is using a String data tag to attribute a Reserve Category to specific wells:

 Click image to expand or minimize.